 Time and again we have seen the same story play out in sci-fi movies: the robots rise up, and then the humans defeat them.
 But it’s not just on the silver screen that people combat technology.
-It’s happening, albeit on a more subtle scale, up and down the country in businesses right now.
+It’s happening, albeit on a more subtle scale, in businesses across the country right now.
 People are fiercely resisting new technologies that will shake them out of their comfort zones.

-More and more companies are seeing the opportunities offered by the smart factory.
-Gathering data digitally and gaining an unprecedented insight into operations can help improve uptime, throughput, and decision making.
-As companies draw up their implementation plans, they run the risk of cost overruns and failure if they forget about the people involved.
+More and more companies are seeing the benefits of the smart factory.
+Gathering the digital data that gives companies unprecedented insight into operations can help improve uptime, throughput, and decision making.
+But, as companies draw up their implementation plans, they run the risk of cost overruns and failure if they forget about the people involved.
 Technology can only succeed with the support of those who use it, and those affected by it.

 Just the Fax

 Let me share an example with you: There’s a company in the chemical industry that still uses fax machines for ordering processes.
 Faxes are slow.
 They’re clumsy.
 They generate paperwork at both ends.
 Few would argue that they’re superior to email and the web.

 But the staff feel comfortable using them.
 They’ve always used the fax, and there’s a reassuring certainty in repeating what you’ve always done, rather than trying something new.

 These people who resist change are fundamental to the day-to-day success of the business.
 They ensure a smooth flow from order receipt, through raw materials ordering, production and ultimately customer delivery.
 A business depends on its people, and can only successfully implement technological and process change with their participation.